A Middle Path for On-Premises LLM Deployment: Preserving Privacy Without Sacrificing Model Confidentiality: Experiments

 \subsection{Failure in Defense (RQ1)}

-We evaluate the security of DarkneTZ using three distillation strategies.
-Based on the results shown in Tables~\ref{tab:recover-strategy1} and~\ref{tab:recover-strategy2}, we have following observations.
+We evaluate security of DarkneTZ using three distillation strategies.
+Based on the results shown in Tables~\ref{tab:recover-strategy1} and \ref{tab:recover-strategy2}, we have following observations.

-\textbf{Observation 1: DarkneTZ, which secures only the last decoder layer, fails to protect the model against all three attacks (Table~\ref{tab:recover-strategy1}).} DarkneTZ achieves ADRs generally exceeding 73\% across four models, significantly higher than the average 24\% ADR obtained by the fully-secured approach that offers maximum security.
-Specifically, on Llama2-70B and Phi-2, the distillation ratio for the Reasoning (Rsn.) task consistently exceeds 98\%, indicating near-complete replication of model functionality.
-On Llama2-7B, the attack achieves a distillation ratio over 100\% on the MMLU and BBH, suggesting the distilled model even outperforms the victim on these tasks.
-Similarly, Table~\ref{tab:recover-strategy2} highlights consistent failure patterns against FT-closed and SEM attacks, with ADRs consistently above 75\%.
-This confirms that securing only the top layers is insufficient to prevent the replication of model functionality.
+\textbf{Obs1: DarkneTZ, which secures only the last decoder layer, fails to protect the model against all three attacks.} As shown in Table~\ref{tab:recover-strategy1}, DarkneTZ achieves ADRs generally exceeding 73\%.
+Notably, on Llama2-7B, it surpasses 100\% distillation ratio on the MMLU and BBH datasets, indicating that the distilled model outperforms the original on these tasks.
+Similarly, Table~\ref{tab:recover-strategy2} highlights consistent failure patterns against FT-closed and SEM attacks, with DarkneTZ maintaining ADRs above 75\%, demonstrating the ability of these strategies to recover significant model functionality.